howdopointerswork/Project-2413/README.md

 **IF YOU SEE CHANGES, USE git merge origin/main**

+**NOTE: Eclipse has a built-in git feature.
+You can switch branches and put files this way as well, if you prefer it over using Terminal***

 ### Summary:
 - Clone the repo if you do not have it already (do not clone more than once)
 - fetch changes